brian-watkins/spheres/adr/035_remove_rule.md

 verbose and potentially awkward to use `use(rule(get => ...))` all over the place.

+### Options

+We could remove the `use` message and the `rule` concept altogether and change event handlers so that they return either a `StoreMessage<any>` or a `Stateful<StoreMessage<any>>`.

+We tried this option and there were some downsides.
+(1) Maybe a *slight* degradation in performance.
+(2) There are other use cases for the `use` message besides event handlers so in order to support these we would need to add another method to the Store that allowed dispatching `Stateful<StoreMessage<any>>`.
+(3) Some of the event handler logic in the examples became more complicate to write.
+(4) Without the `use` message the update function on a container becomes a little less powerful.

+So, another option would be to leave use message around and just update the event handlers so it could return a `Stateful<StoreMessage<any>>` which would be wrapped in a `use` message under the covers.
+But to allow this would mean there are two ways to do something, and this leads to the worry of which way is better.
+We want to avoid this.

+We could just remove the `rule` concept and have the `use` message take a `Stateful<StoreMessage<any>>` directly.
+This seems ok.
+The `rule` was an interface we introduced in case one wanted to create an object that stored some state.
+But really if you are interacting with the store, it's the store that should hold state.

 ### Decision

-To improve the ease of working with view event handlers, we will allow event handlers to return a `StoreMessage<any>` or a `Stateful<StoreMessage<any>>`.
+To improve the ease of working with view event handlers, we will remove the concept of a rule and just have the `use` message accept a `Stateful<StoreMessage<any>>`.
 This means that when we need to get some existing state to determine what StoreMessage to create, we can do something like this:

 ```
-el.config.on("click", () => get => get(token) + 1)
+el.config.on("click", () => use(get => get(token) + 1))
 ```

-This feels easier to work with.
+This feels a little easier to work with.
 It also means that we can return `undefined` from an event handler to do nothing, if we need to, instead of having programmers remember that `batch([])` will do nothing.

-But once we made this change, it became clear that we no longer need the concept of a rule, since a 'rule' is just a `Stateful<StoreMessage<any>>`.
-We can still abstract these into functions as it makes sense.

-We also will remove the `use` message for running rules.
-Instead, we will add a new function on the store called `dispatchWith(message: Stateful<StoreMessage<any>>)` which allows us to dispatch a Stateful StoreMessage explicitly if we need to.

-We don't want to continue to have a `use` message since that would mean that there would be two ways to do the same thing from an event handler.
-And we want there to only be one way to do things, as much as possible.
+There is some overlap between the `use` and `update` messages, in that `update` can be accomplished simply by using a `use` message.
+Nevertheless, we will keep these both around for now, since they don't do exactly the same thing ... and using `update` is a tiny bit faster.
+The alternative would be to generalize the `write` message so that it could take a function that uses the current value to produce the next message.